NorthernChicken/MineInstall/README.md

 ⚠️**Still under development.
 Running this script probably won't do what you want, but you can try if you really wish.**

 # MineInstall
 A simple Bash script to download and install a vanilla Minecraft server onto your computer/server.
+(Does not work with modded servers.
+You will have to manually replace the server.jar with a modded one and run server again.)

 # Install script
 1. Navigate to the home directory: ```cd ~```